Does this sound familiar?

 So write to your readers and let them know what you discovered – and how you’ll use the information.

-For example, you may announce that you’re creating a product they wanted, or working on blog posts on topics they suggested.
+For example, you may announce that you are into affiliate marketing or you’re creating a product they wanted, or working on blog posts on topics they suggested.

 This is a powerful way to start what marketer Sean D’Souza of Psychotactics calls the “pre-sell” – dropping hints about your products and services before you’ve even created them.